SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ## Using SAP BPA to handle event exceptions

 In the world of Event Driven Asynchronous messaging, sometimes events cannot be successfully processed by a consumer and as a result, they need to be dealt with on an exception basis.
-As a result, there is built in capability within the broker referred to a Dead Messages Queue.
+As a result, there is built in capability within the broker referred to as a Dead Messages Queue.
 Essentially, messages can be placed into a special queue where they can later be reviewed and properly dealt with.
 Should you wish to read more on the concept of Dead Message Queues, please refer to the following link.

 [Link to Blog](https://solace.com/blog/pubsub-message-handling-features-dead-message-queues/)

 In our scenario, we will artificially create a situation where messages cannot be delivered to the endpoint.
 As a result, they end up in the Dead Message Queue and the application shown below has an integration card on it called "Dead Message Queue".
 This card is a very simple Queue browser.
 It displays the messages without removing them from the Queue unless you hit the submit button.
-Hitting the submit button will release the message from the Queue and it will be sent to the broker with a special topic.
-A special topic that will result in the message being placed into a Queue that is being actively monitored by Cloud Integration.
-The message will be transformed by Cloud Integration and the message will be placed back into the mesh.
-The broker will act upon this new message and instantiate a new business process for each message.
+The steps and diagram below walk through the exact flow you will be implementing.

 In the following diagram, you can see the flow you are about to implement.
 - Step 1 -> The user decides to investigate the item displayed in the dead message queue so they hit the submit button which causes the message to be published on the topic shown.